JackLawhorn/Heavens-Above-Gardens-Below/Posts/(Theme) Legion and monad.md

 ## Overview

 We start this thought exercise by defining labels.
 If anyone in the [[Known World]] might hold some philosophical understanding of these concepts it would be the [[Elven Legion]].
-Fortunately for us, [[Organic magics of the Elven Legion#The Elven tongue|their language]] is so streamlined by way of their divine evolution at the handles of the [[Angels]] that we can count on them to have easily understood interpretations.
+Fortunately for us, [[Elven tongue|their language]] is so streamlined by way of their divine evolution at the handles of the [[Angels]] that we can count on them to have easily understood interpretations.

 This is from where we get the ideas of legion and the monad. **Legion**, also used to refer to a group of Elves itself, describes the whole or at least _a_ whole. **Monad**, a word we can pull from the Greek language and which is the centerpiece of its own real world school of philosophy, describes a singular component of that whole.